You are here

 She has worked in, and traveled to, many countries in North and South America, the Caribbean, Asia and Europe and throughout the African continent where she is familiar with social contexts and is involved with institution building and social transformation.
 She has served as a senior advisor for numerous national and international development agencies, organizations including various units of the United Nations system, foundations, and youth organizations.

-- ASRC 1825 - FWS: Educational Innovations in Africa & the African Diaspora
+- ASRC 4601 - Educational Innovations in Africa and the Diaspora

 - ASRC 4602 - Women and Gender Issues in Africa